Support the implementation of the Barnahus project in Ireland (Phases I and II)

 What is the project?

-The European Union - Council of Europe Joint Project “Support the implementation of the Barnahus project in Ireland” aims to strengthen the country’s response mechanism to child sexual abuse, and to ensure that undue delays in the treatment of such cases are diminished and all children who are victims of sexual violence benefit from a child-friendly access to justice.
+The European Union – Council of Europe Joint Project “Support the implementation of the Barnahus project in Ireland (Phase II)” aims to strengthen the country’s response mechanism to child sexual abuse, and to ensure that undue delays in the treatment of such cases are diminished and all children who are victims of sexual violence benefit from a child-friendly access to justice.

-The project is co-funded by the European Union via the Technical Support Instrument, and implemented by the Council of Europe, in cooperation with the European Commission in close co-operation with the Irish Department of Children, Equality, Disability, Integration and Youth (DCEDIY) from 12 August 2022 to 11 February 2025.
+The Project is co-funded by the European Union via the Technical Support Instrument, and implemented by the Council of Europe, in cooperation with the European Commission.
+It is implemented by the Council of Europe’s Children's Rights Division in close co-operation with the Irish Department of Children, Disability and Equality (DCDE).
+Phase II will be implemented over 30 months, from 1 September 2025 to 28 February 2028.

 Barnahus (Children’s House) is a child-friendly, multidisciplinary and interagency response model for the coordination of criminal and child welfare investigations in cases of violence against children, including child sexual abuse.